 The Rio Pinheiros river area is another place that is definitely worth a visit and even though the area has suffered from heavy pollution of late, the river together with its shores is perhaps the most interesting and beautiful area in Sao Paulo city.
 The area can be reached easily thanks to the Emerald train line 9 that runs along the river.
 Sao Paulo is home to some of the best recreational and leisure parks even though they have of late become highly threatened due to irregular occupation which has led to their conversion to public parks.
 Leisure parks like Parque do Ibirapuera consist of plenty of sport, cultural and recreational facilities.
 Ecotourism parks are such as parquet Estadual da Cantareira and mixed parks are also present here.

-The numerous concert and theatre halls in Sao Paulo are definitely worthy a visit especially Sala Sao Paulo and Theatro Municipal where you can find French, Portuguese, German, English and Spanish plays.
-Sao Paulo zoo provides great family fan for both adults and children while you can as well decide to watch soccer/ football from the four huge, world class soccer stadiums in the city which are Caninde, Pacaembu, Parque Antarctica and Morumbi.
-City tours are also worthy your time as well as notable events and festivals such as the Sao Paulo carnival, the Gay pride parade and Virada cultural among other events.
+The numerous concert and theatre halls in Sao Paulo are definitely worth a visit especially Sala Sao Paulo and Theatro Municipal where you can find French, Portuguese, German, English, and Spanish plays.
+Sao Paulo zoo provides great family fun for both adults and children while you can as well decide to watch soccer/ football from the four huge, world-class soccer stadiums in the city which are Canine, Pacaembu, Parque Antarctica and Morumbi.
+City tours are also worthy of your time as well as notable events and festivals such as the Sao Paulo Carnival, the Gay pride parade, and Virada culture among other events.
 Shopping is also another exciting touristic activity tourists engage in at Sao Paulo both in the suburban areas and central shopping district.